bigbluebutton/bbb-install/README.md

 ## Overview

-`bbb-install.sh` is a BASH shell script that automates the [step-by-step installation steps](http://docs.bigbluebutton.org/install/install.html) for installing and configuring BigBlueButton 2.0.
+`bbb-install.sh` is a BASH shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/install/install.html) for installing and configuring BigBlueButton 2.0.

-Of course, going through the step-by-step instructions is recommended if you want to understand what `bbb-install.sh` is doing.
-But if you want to setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.
+Going through the step-by-step instructions is recommended if you want to understand what `bbb-install.sh` is doing.
+However, if you want to quicly setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.

-Before running the script, we strongly recommend you do two steps
+Before running the script, we strongly recommend that you

   * ensure the server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
   * setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

-To setup the domain name, you need to use a domain name registry (DNS), such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com)  to create an `A Record` that points to the external IP address of your server.
-Your DNS provider will provide lots of documentation on how to do this.
+To setup the domain name use a domain name registry (DNS), such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), to create an `A Record` that points to the external IP address of your server.
+Check the documentation of your DNS provider for details on how to do this.

-With a FQDN and DNS entry in place,  you can then use `bbb-install.sh` to install
+With a FQDN and a DNS entry in place,  you can then use `bbb-install.sh` to install

   * a 4096 bit secure socket layers (SSL) certificate from Let's Encrypt (we love Let's Encrypt),
   * the latest build of the HTML5 client, and
   * the Green Light front-end to enable users to create accounts and manage rooms.

-When BigBlueButton is configured with an SSL certificate, the browsers Chrome and Safari will let users share their audio and video using WebRTC.
+Most importanly, when your server is configured with an SSL certificate, the browsers Chrome and Safari will let users share their audio and video using WebRTC.

-The full source code `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
+The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.

 ### Server choices

 There are many hosting companies that will provide you both virtual and dedicated servers.
+We list a few popular choices below.
+Note: we are not making any recommendations here, just listing some of the popular choices.

-For example, [Digital Ocean](https://www.digitalocean.com/) offers both virtual and bare metal servers that provide you with an Ubuntu 16.04 64-bit server with single public IP address and no firewall.
+For quick setup, [Digital Ocean](https://www.digitalocean.com/) offers both virtual servers with Ubuntu 16.04 64-bit and a single public IP address (no firewall).
+[Hetzner](https://hetzner) offers dedicated servers with single IP addres.

 Other companies, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configures BigBlueButton accordingly.

-However, if your server is behind a firewall, such as on Amazon EC2 instance, you will need to manually configure the firewall (see steps below).
+Another populare choice is [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2).
+We recommend a `c5.xlarge` (or larger) instance.
+All EC2 servers are, by default, is behind a firewall (which Amazon calls a `security group`).
+You will need to manually configure the firewall (we provide steps in the next section).

 Finally, if `bbb-install.sh` is unable to configure your server behind NAT, we recommend going through the [step-by-step](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for installing BigBlueButton.
 (Going through the steps is also a good way to understand more about how BigBlueButton works).

 ### Configuring the firewall

-If you want to install BigBlueButton 2.0 on a server behind a firewall, such an Amazon's EC2 instance (we recommend a c5.xlarge instance type or faster), you first need to configure the firewall to forward incoming traffic on the following ports:
+If you want to install BigBlueButton 2.0 on a server behind a firewall, such an Amazon's EC2 instance, you first need to configure the firewall to forward incoming traffic on the following ports:

   * TCP/IP port 22 (for SSH)
   * TCP/IP ports 80/443 (for HTTP/HTTPS)